Configuring Solace OpenMAMA Bridges

 The valid range is greater than or equal to –1.
 A value of –1 means retry forever; a value of 0 means no automatic connection retries (that is, try once and give up).

-When a host list is used, if the API cannot connect to the first message broker on the list (that is, the preferred message broker), it attempts to connect to the next listed message broker, and so on.
+When a host list is used, if the API cannot connect to the first event broker on the list (that is, the preferred event broker), it attempts to connect to the next listed event broker, and so on.
 The API attempts to connect to each host for the number of times set for the Connect Retries Per Host property before attempting to connect to the next host.

 After each unsuccessful connection attempt, the API waits for the amount of time set for the Reconnect Retry Wait property to expire before attempting to connect to the same host, the next listed host, or, after all of the listed hosts have been attempted, to the first host on the list again.

-Multiple reconnects should be specified when the Session is working with a host for which message broker redundancy has been enabled (that is, the IP address listed as a host is used by a pair of redundant message brokers).
+Multiple reconnects should be specified when the Session is working with a host for which event broker redundancy has been enabled (that is, the IP address listed as a host is used by a pair of redundant event brokers).
 Disabling reconnect retries could affect activity switches that might occur when active/active redundancy is used and could cause service disruptions.
-For example, in a fail-over scenario, if no reconnect retries are enabled, a connection attempt cannot be made to the redundant message broker.
+For example, in a fail-over scenario, if no reconnect retries are enabled, a connection attempt cannot be made to the redundant event broker.

 The Reconnect Retry Wait property (